aboutamritanshu/Streaming-Services/README.md

-# Netflix Clone built using React, Redux Toolkit, Firebase, Styled Components, Axios, Node.js, Express and MongoDB.
+# Streaming Services built using React, Styled Components, Figma, Node.js, Express and MongoDB.

 ## Steps to Start the App